SaurabhParate04/SaurabhParate04/README.md

 ### Hello, I am Saurabh Parate 👋

-- 🌱 I am currently pursuing bachelors degree in computer engineering
+- 🌱 I am currently pursuing Bachelors degree in Computer Engineering
-- ⚡ I am always trying to learn new technologies
+- ⚡ I like to work with new technologies
+- 🔭 I have project experience with MERN stack, Android development, C++, Java, Python and Blockchain development
+- 📝 I like to study DSA, OS, DBMS and core subjects of Computer Science
+- ⚡ My next goal is to learn Data Science and Machine Learning
 - 👯 You can contact me at [sparate04@gmail.com][email]